 Increased body weight does not fully explain the association between sweetened beverages and diabetes

-A new study authored by Phd student Josefin Löfvenborg shows that the association between sweetened beverage consumption and diabetes is not fully explained by this consumption contributing to overweight and obesity.
-Other mechanisms should also be involved in the association.
+A new study authored by Phd student Josefin Löfvenborg shows that the association between sweetened beverage consumption and diabetes is not fully explained by the fact that the consumption contributes to overweight and obesity.
+Other mechanisms are likely also involved in the association.
 Furthermore, our genes seem to contribute to how sweetened beverages affect the risk for LADA and type 2 diabetes.

 It has previously been shown that certain genes are associated with an increased risk of diabetes.
-Josefin has also shown that there is an association between sweetened beverage consumption and the risk of LADA and type 2 diabetes.
-In the new study she builds on this knowledge and investigates if sweetened beverage consumption related to risk of diabetes varies depending on whether the person is a carrier of risk variants of these genes or not.
+Josefin has previously shown that there is an association between sweetened beverage consumption and the risk of LADA (latent autoimmune diabetes in adults) and type 2 diabetes, and in the new study she builds on this knowledge and investigates if sweetened beverage consumption related to risk of diabetes varies depending on whether the person is a carrier of risk variants of these genes or not.

 Participants in the ESTRID study answer a wide variety of questions regarding possible risk factors for LADA and type 2 diabetes, e.g. dietary habits, length and weight.
 It is these questions, together with genetic information collected primarily through the ANDIS registry (All New Diabetics in Scania) that form the basis for the new study.

-Further analyses showed that the association between sweetened beverages and the risk of LADA and type 2 diabetes partly can be explained through the negative effect that this consumption is assumed to have on body weight.
+Further analyses showed that the association between sweetened beverages and the risk of LADA and type 2 diabetes can be partly explained by the negative effect that this consumption is assumed to have on body weight.
 However, this cannot fully explain the association.
 It is therefore believed that other mechanisms are involved.
 One possible explanation could be that sweetened beverage consumption negatively affects insulin sensitivity.